Specific Process Knowledge/Thin film deposition/Deposition of NiV/Sputtering of NiV in Lesker

 All contents by DTU Nanolab staff.
 See further attribution below.

 NiV is used as a seed layer before Ni electroplating.
-To start the plating process the surface has to be conducting, and it should be made of nickel since it is the plating material.
-Sputtering is the technique that allows improved step coverage and this means that it is an obvious choice for seed layer preparation.
+To initiate the plating process, the surface must be conductive and made of nickel, as it is the plating material.
+Sputtering is a technique that enables improved step coverage, making it an obvious choice for seed layer preparation.
 Ni in its pure form will quickly develop a native oxide, which will degrade the plating performance.
-To avoid oxidation, the nikel is replaced by NiV alloy were the small amount of vanadium (7 At.%) stabilizes Ni.
+To avoid oxidation, nickel is replaced by a NiV alloy, where a small amount of vanadium (7 At.%) stabilizes the nickel.

 The NiV sputter deposition is highly dependent on the process parameters (Power and Pressure)